microsoft/jacdac/services/led.md

     rw brightness: u0.16 / @ intensity

 Set the luminosity of the strip.
-The value is used to scale `start_intensity` in `steps` register.
+The value is used to scale `value` in `steps` register.
 At `0` the power to the strip is completely shut down.

     rw steps @ 0x82 {